Thursday, January 24th, 2008 https://adamkhan.net/rambles/israels-greatest-victory-since-67

 t’s a hard lesson to learn, especially for a country that feels itself to be tiny: that defeat can sometimes look like victory, and victory defeat.
-After the Six Day War in 1967, Israel appeared to have won a stupendous victory, smashing a number of Arab armies simultaneously and gaining much more territory: the West Bank, Gaza and the Sinai, and of course Jerusalem.
-But that defeat brought seeds of woe and danger: Israel’s military occupation of the Palestinian Arabs of the West Bank and Gaza.
+With the Six Day War in 1967, Israel won a stupendous victory, smashing a number of Arab armies simultaneously and gaining much more territory: the West Bank, Gaza and the Sinai, and of course Jerusalem.
+But that victory brought seeds of woe and danger: Israel’s military occupation of the Palestinian Arabs of the West Bank and Gaza.

 When the great tactician Ariel Sharon became prime minister (“those who don’t want him as chief of staff will get him as defence minister; those who don’t want him as defence minister will get him as prime minister”), he left behind two positive legacies: economic reform implemented by his finance minister Binyamin Netanyahu; and the unilateral withdrawal from Gaza, which Sharon steamrolled through and seemed such a mystery coming from the great advocate of settlement.